Enhanced six operations and base change theorem for higher Artin stacks: Introduction

 However, such enhancement is not enough for us to do descent.
 The reason is that we need to put all schemes and then algebraic spaces together.
 Let us denote by $\Schqcs$ the category of coproducts of quasi-compact and separated schemes.
 The enhancement of $*$-pullback for schemes in the strong sense is a functor:

-where $\N$ denotes the nerve functor (see the definition preceding \cite[1.1.2.2]{Lu1}) and $\PSL$ is certain $\infty$-category of presentable stable $\infty$-categories, which will be specified later.
-Then \eqref{1eq:starpullback_naive} is just the image of the edge $f\colon \cY\to\cX$ if $f$ is in $\Schqcs$.
-The construction of \eqref{1eq:starpullback} (and its right adjoint which is the enhancement of $*$-pushforward) is not hard, with the help of the general construction in \cite{Lu2}.
+where $\rN$ denotes the nerve functor (see the definition following \cite{HTT}*{Definition 1.1.2.1}) and $\PSL$ is a certain $\infty$-category of presentable stable $\infty$-categories, which will be specified later.
+Then \eqref{0eq:upperstar} is just the image of the edge $f\colon \cY\to\cX$ if $f$ belongs to $\Schqcs$.
+The construction of \eqref{0eq:upperstar_operation} (and its right adjoint which is the enhancement of $*$-pushforward) is not hard, with the help of the general construction in \cite{HA}.
 The difficulty arises in the enhancement of $!$-pushforward.
 Namely, we need to construct a functor:

-where $\N(\Schqcs)_F$ is the subcategory of $\N(\Schqcs)$ only allowing morphisms that are locally of finite type.
+where $\rN(\Schqcs)_F$ is the subcategory of $\rN(\Schqcs)$ only allowing morphisms that are locally of finite type.
 The basic idea is similar to the classical approach: using Nagata compactification theorem.
 The problem is the following: for a morphism $f\colon Y\to X$ in $\Schqcs$, locally of finite type, we need to choose (non-canonically!) a relative compactification

-that is, $i$ is an open immersion and $\overline{f}$ is proper, and define $f_!=p_!\circ \overline{f}_*\circ i_!$ (in the derived sense).
+where $i$ is an open immersion and $\overline{f}$ is proper, and define $f_!=p_!\circ \overline{f}_*\circ i_!$ (in the derived sense).
 It turns out that the resulting functor of usual derived categories is independent of the choice, up to natural isomorphism.
 First, we need to upgrade such natural isomorphisms to natural equivalences between $\infty$-categories.
 Second and more importantly, we need to ``remember'' such natural equivalences for all different compactifications, and even ``equivalences among natural equivalences''.
-We immediately find ourselves in the same scenario of an infinity hierarchy of homotopy equivalences again.
-For handling this kind of homotopy coherence, we use a technique called \emph{multisimplicial descent} in \cite{LZa}*{\Sec 4}, which can be viewed as an $\infty$-categorical generalization of \cite[XVII 3.3]{SGA4}.
+We immediately find ourselves in the same scenario of an infinite hierarchy of homotopy equivalences again.
+To handle this kind of homotopy coherence, we develop a technique called \emph{multisimplicial descent} in \Sec\ref{a4ss}, which can be viewed as an $\infty$-categorical generalization of \cite{SGA4}*{Expos\'{e} xvii {\Sec}3.3}.